 -

-Figure 3: Points in Need of Strengthening Infectious Disease Drug R&D in Japan (2)
+Figure 3: Infectious Disease Drug R&D in Japan Needs to be Strengthened (2)

-Regarding preparations being made in the clinical field in Japan, various initiatives were mentioned, including the establishment of a clinical research network for infectious diseases, as exemplified by the National Repository for Emerging and Re-emerging Infectious Diseases Data Bank Project (REBIND), and the Emerging and Re-emerging Infectious Diseases Research Platform Creation Project, which has established bases overseas and conducts basic research.
-The UN High-Level Meeting on Infectious Diseases (UNHIDS) The Political Declaration on AMR, which was resolved at a high-level meeting of the United Nations, introduced the need to promote research and development to deliver antimicrobial agents to people from various walks of life in all countries and the need for financial support for this purpose.
+Regarding preparations being made in the clinical field in Japan, various initiatives were mentioned, such as the establishment of a clinical research network for infectious diseases, using the example of the National Repository for Emerging and Re-emerging Infectious Diseases Data Bank Project (REBIND), and the Emerging and Re-emerging Infectious Diseases Research Platform Creation Project, in which bases are established overseas and basic research is conducted.
+The UN High-Level Meeting on Infectious Diseases (UNHIDS) The Political Declaration on AMR, which was resolved at a high-level meeting of the United Nations, introduced the need to promote research and development in order to deliver antimicrobial agents to people from various walks of life in all countries and the need for financial support for this purpose.

 Lecture 3

-Nobuo Murakami, Chairman, International Committee, Japan Pharmaceutical Manufacturers Association (JPMA)
+Nobuo Murakami, Chairperson, International Affairs Committee, Japan Pharmaceutical Manufacturers Association

-In this lecture, Mr. Murakami explained the efforts being made by the Pharmaceutical Manufacturers Association of Japan (PMAJ) to address priority infectious diseases in the field of infectious diseases where the market environment is severe.
+In this lecture, Mr. Murakami explained JPMA's initiatives for priority infectious diseases in the field of infectious diseases where the market environment is severe.
 He stated that drug-resistant (AMR) organisms are positioned in Group C in the classification of priority infectious diseases, and that they are aware of the need to be prepared for them from normal times.
 In the research and development related to AMR, he stated that a drug discovery ecosystem must be promoted, but he also pointed out the following problems: although strict proper use of antimicrobial agents is recommended, the proper use of antimicrobial agents is not yet widespread enough, and in cases where there is a negative business impact due to drug prices, companies are less willing to invest in research and development.
 In addition, the willingness of companies to invest in research and development is decreasing in cases where drug prices have a negative impact on their business.

 The AMR Action Fund, established under the leadership of the International Federation of Pharmaceutical Manufacturers and Associations (IFPMA), has collected a total of more than US$1 billion from volunteer pharmaceutical companies to invest in biotech companies developing drugs for infectious diseases.
-The AMR Action Fund is investing in biotech, which has attracted more than US$1 billion in total from the world's leading pharmaceutical companies to develop drugs for the treatment of infectious diseases.
+The current state of research and development in the field of infectious diseases is regressing, as evidenced by a decrease in the number of papers published on infectious diseases in Japan.

-Regarding priority infectious diseases, it was mentioned that in addition to push-type incentives, pull-type incentives are important to promote research and development, and that it is necessary to expand awareness of the importance of strict proper use to the public through AMR awareness activities (Figure 4).
+Regarding priority infectious diseases, it was mentioned that pull-type incentives are important in addition to push-type incentives to promote R&D, and that it is necessary to expand awareness of the importance of strict proper use to the public through AMR awareness activities (Figure 4).

 Conclusion

-In this media forum, the "Government Action Plan for Pandemic Influenza" was revised based on the experience of COVID-19, aiming for a society that can respond to a wide range of infectious diseases, and it was stated that in addition to countermeasures in case of infectious disease crisis caused by novel influenza or novel coronavirus, drug-resistant (AMR) organisms must also be addressed as a priority infectious disease.
+In this media forum, the "Government Action Plan for Pandemic Influenza" was revised based on the experience of COVID-19, aiming for a society that can respond to a wide range of infectious diseases, and it was emphasized that in addition to measures against infectious disease crises caused by new strains of influenza and new coronaviruses, drug-resistant (AMR) organisms must also be addressed as a priority.
 In addition to countermeasures against infectious disease crises caused by new strains of influenza and new coronaviruses, it was also introduced that drug-resistant (AMR) bacteria must be addressed as a priority infectious disease.

 In addition, the speakers from industry, academia, and government reported on the current status of countermeasures against priority infectious diseases (including AMR) during normal times from their respective standpoints, and we believe that the media gained a broad understanding of the wide range of issues involved in countermeasures against priority infectious diseases.

-In particular, from the standpoint of the pharmaceutical industry, he introduced the need to foster researchers who will be the key players and the need for pull-type incentives in order to establish an ecosystem for the research and development of infectious disease drugs.
-The International Committee of the Pharmaceutical Consortium of Japan (PPCJ) will continue to promote various activities in cooperation with industry, academia, and government, while maintaining a global perspective.
+In particular, from the standpoint of the pharmaceutical industry, he introduced the need to foster researchers who will become the key players and the need for pull-type incentives in order to establish an ecosystem for the research and development of infectious disease drugs.
+The JPMA International Affairs Committee will continue to promote various activities in cooperation with industry, academia, and government, while keeping a global perspective.

-(Responsibility: Takeshi Watanabe and Toshiaki Sakai, International Committee)
+(Responsibility: Takeshi Watanabe and Toshiaki Sakai, International Affairs Committee)